 What is health services management?

-Effective health services managers promotes organisational performance, safety, service delivery and accountability in a range of health care environments.
+Effective health services managers promote organisational performance, safety, service delivery and accountability in a range of health care environments.
 They work with clinicians, patients and other health care stakeholders to maximise organisational efficiency and ensure that patients receive evidence-based, responsive care.

 What do health services managers do?